Gay Vietnam Travel

 Purple Dragon offers all-inclusive vacation programs and unique side trips designed to help first-time visitors get acquainted with incredible Vietnam and help return guests peel back the layers of places they want to see again.
 Creating the perfect adventure could not be easier!
 Choose your destinations and arrive any day.
 Add any extra sightseeing you like and your trip is tailor-made to suit your own schedule, tastes and budget.
 Your private tour includes personal guides, private transportation and gay-friendly hotels.

 It is easy to spend two weeks or more exploring Vietnam.
 If you have a week or less, however, and have never visited Vietnam, combining Saigon, Hanoi and Halong Bay is the best way to see and do the most.

 Why Purple Dragon Outshines the Competition

 There are one or two gay tour companies in Vietnam and we are often asked to compare our services to theirs.
 We live and work every day in Vietnam, just as they do and we all specialize in LGBTQ visitors.
 Similarities end there.
 Our guides are highly experienced and licensed.
 The others often use amateurs who have little or no experience as well as guides we parted company with for very good reasons.
 They cut corners to make their prices cheaper, while we constantly fine tune what we do to make it better.
 Unlike Purple Dragon, some dabble in prostitution.
 Perhaps the most important difference is that Purple Dragon is owned and managed by Westerners who have a far higher standard for quality and efficiency.
-We have more than 19 years experience with gay visitors to Vietnam and we think Purple Dragon is your best possible option.
+We have 20+ years of experience with LGBTQ visitors to Vietnam, and we think Purple Dragon is your best possible option.

 Convenient Modular Programs